pyRiemann/pyRiemann-qiskit/README.md

 ### Installation with docker

 We also offer the possibility to set up the dev environment within docker.
-To this end, we recommand to use `vscode` with the `Remote Containers` extension from Microsoft.
+To this end, we recommend to use `vscode` with the `Remote Containers` extension from Microsoft.

 Once the installation is successful, just open the project in `vscode` and enter `F1`.
 In the search bar that opens, type `Rebuild and Reopen Container`.